ailobe/discography_project/README.md

 # Discography project Task

+## Description

+You have been asked to implement a simple website to manage the database of Musical records from a discography firm.

+For the complete instructions, check the pdf Discography project Task.

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems: